 Another useful educational skill specifically made for students who need to learn their state capitals.
 You can either practice or try a full test to see what you know.

 My only fault with "Capital Quiz" is that Alexa may misunderstand your answer, which can occasionally exit you out.

 Would You Rather for Family is an amusing version of the popular game that's become kid-friendly.

 The famous "Would You Rather" game now has a family-friendly twist, so you don't have to worry about any awkwardness when playing with your kids.

-There are 100's of different questions so it never gets boring.
+There are hundreds of different questions so it never gets boring.

 Unfortunately there may be glitches within the game where your answers aren't heard or the game refuses to end when you tell it too.
 This skill is still fairly new and these glitches are to be expected but this is a terrific idea that's sure to bring families closer.

 Audio stories where you're in control of what happens.